mikeperry-tor/vanguards/README.md

 directory and run **setup.sh** again.

-The safest way to use pypy is to install Stem on your system (though use 1.5.4 or earlier, since Stem 1.6.0 is [https://trac.torproject.org/projects/tor/ticket/26207](incompatible with pypy at the moment)), and then run the script directly from the source tree with:
+The safest way to use pypy is to install Stem on your system (though use 1.5.4 or earlier, since Stem 1.6.0 is [incompatible with pypy at the moment](https://trac.torproject.org/projects/tor/ticket/26207), and then run the script directly from the source tree with:

 ```
   pypy ./src/vanguards.py